thalescm/nodejs-express-kafka-mongodb/README.md

 This one means that the current consumer you are trying to create already exists in the cluster.

 Well, I still haven't figured it out yet what those thinks actually mean and what to do with them.
-You can try to figure it out by [this issue on kafka-node](https://github.com/SOHU-Co/kafka-node/issues/90), [this article on ZK ephemeral nodes](https://www.box.com/blog/a-gotcha-when-using-zookeeper-ephemeral-nodes/), [Zookeeper documentation](http://zookeeper.apache.org/doc/r3.3.2/api/org/apache/zookeeper/ZooKeeper.html).
+You can try to figure it out by [this issue on kafka-node](https://github.com/SOHU-Co/kafka-node/issues/90), [this article on ZK ephemeral nodes](https://www.box.com/blog/a-gotcha-when-using-zookeeper-ephemeral-nodes/), [Zookeeper documentation](http://zookeeper.apache.org/doc/r3.3.2/api/org/apache/zookeeper/ZooKeeper.html) (specially [THIS](http://zookeeper.apache.org/doc/r3.3.2/api/org/apache/zookeeper/ZooKeeper.html#create(java.lang.String, byte[], java.util.List, org.apache.zookeeper.CreateMode)) method (it helps understand why and how they are generated)).

 Normally restarting the consumers work.